MyChart - Frequently Asked Questions

 • Can I access another person's MyChart account to help manage their healthcare?

-Family Access, also known as proxy, allows a person to access data in another person's medical record.
+• The subject is the person whose MyChart account is being accessed.
 This may be a child, spouse, parent, or other person for whom you are caring.

 • Do I need my own MyChart account in order to access someone else's?

-Yes!
-You will need to create your own MyChart account and then after logging in, will find individual folder tabs linking you to your family members' accounts.
-If you are not a patient at UTMB, you may request a Non-Patient MyChart account that will specifically allow you proxy access to another's account.
+If you are not a patient at UTMB, you may request a MyChart account that will allow you proxy access to another's account.
 You can only access someone else's account through your own MyChart account.

-Only adults 18 years and older may have a MyChart account that allows proxy access to another’s account.
-Children under 14 years old may not use MyChart, but their parents may access the child's medical record using MyChart family "proxy" access.
+• Children under 14 years old may not use MyChart, but their parents may access the child's medical record using MyChart proxy access.
 Only the biological parents and legal guardians appointed by court final order may have access to a minor child's account.
-Note: Proxy access to a teen is limited a day before the proxy turns 14 years old.
-Refer to the section “Why can’t I see my teenager’s health information in MyChart?
-I could previously” for more information.

 • What information is available when accessing another person's account?